Axway/streams-open-docs/content/en/docs/install/_index.md

 To disable security settings, see [Disable externalized kafka security settings](/docs/install/customize-install#disable-externalized-kafka-security-settings).

+## Amplify Central integration

+Streams can connect to Amplify Central and expose assets in order to leverage tools like the Amplify Marketplace.
+This is disabled by default, enable it now or after the installation by following the additional steps: [Amplify Central Integration](/docs/install/amplify-central-integration).

 ## Ingress settings

 An ingress controller is installed on your K8s cluster next to Streams.